 This project completed work on the original design and construction of an upstream and downstream fish passable, sediment collection structure made of natural and man-made materials.
 No structure like this exists in the world.
-The original design was completed between our owner, Stephen Eagar, and Tim Abbe, Ph.D., PE.
+The original design was completed between our owner, Stephen Eagar, PE, and Tim Abbe, Ph.D., PE.

 Coordination for this project involved meetings and permission from members of Congress, USACE Generals, US and Washington Department of Fish and Wildlife, NOAA Fisheries (NMFS), Washington DOT, County Commissioners, Weyerhaeuser, and local landowners, among others.

 Work involved managing a multi-disciplinary team involving original design, value engineering, environmental compliance (NEPA), specification writing, plus construction oversight of the weir-and-baffle system feature and large woody debris “islands” within the sediment plain and braided river flow path.

 These features were designed to build up sediment deposition high in the Mt.
 St. Helens sediment plain in the North Fork Toutle River Valley to help alleviate downstream flooding along communities of the Cowlitz and Columbia River systems.

 - Public involvement: Town Hall Meetings, Press, Congressional visitation

 - In-Water Work, within Government work period guidelines

 - Upstream and downstream fish passage

 - Air crane (helicopter) assisted construction during the follow-on contract

 Results of the project provided what the design intended during the first wet weather season, and the initial project gave way to a greater understanding of the surrounding geomorphology, construction methods, and ecosystem in the Toutle River Valley.